SVG and Emoji Icon Accessibility

 In order to render the content as one may expect, we can wrap the emoji character with an HTML container element and add some attributes:

-• Wrap the emoji with a span element since it has no semantic meaning and is styled inline by default
+element since it has no semantic meaning and is styled inline by default - Add the

-• Add the role attribute, setting its value to "img" in order to announce the emoji as an image
+attribute, setting its value to "img" in order to announce the emoji as an image - Add the

 <p>